 The author wrote this book to represents his meditative imaginings while saying the Rosary and reflecting on five of twenty biblical events Catholics are taught to reflect upon while saying the Rosary.

 In his case, the author/narrator thought about the five events that are called the Joyful Mysteries.
 The How to Pray the Rosary website has this page with more detail about each of the Joyful Mysteries.
 Here is a link to an on-line reference that quotes the Biblical sources for each of the Joyful Mysteries, The Holy Rosary.
+This site offers rosary prayers in many different languages, along with inspiration and lots of information.

 The Joyful Mysteries: